AvramRobert/buccaneer/docs/documentation.md

 }
 ```

-For concrete examples, take a look at the [examples](src/main/scala/examples) package.
+For concrete examples, take a look at the [examples](../src/main/scala/examples) package.
 ### Macros (sort-of)
 The command interpreter is _very_ similar to how a programming language compiler is built.
 It is a composition of a series of phases, that take the result of the previous phase, validate
 and transform it in some way, and then pass it on.
-In buccaneer, each phase is actually
+In *buccaneer*, each phase is actually
-a pure function that is composed with other pure functions.
+a pure function that is composed of other pure functions.
 More concretely, they are
 Kleisli compositions.
 <br />
 <br />